Nonprofit Technology Roadmap

 3Show the Top Initiatives by Horizon

-Next, summarize the top initiatives by horizon.
+Next, summarize the top initiatives in your nonprofit technology roadmap by horizon.

 Keep the wording short and clear.
 This is a summary, not the full roadmap.